CBroemse/SimilaritYWriter20/README.md

 # SimilaritYWriter20
-## Plot graphs writing to wxmaxima
+## plot graphs writing to wxmaxima

 A function that can compare any two lists, The aim is to find the most general rules that can 'maybe' help my understanding.